Why Airlines Sometimes Force You to Check a Carry-On (And What Happens Next)

 Even when passengers follow size rules, the number of bags brought onboard can exceed available storage.

-Once bins reach capacity, gate agents and flight crews must shift additional bags to the cargo hold to ensure safety and efficiency.
+Once bins reach capacity, gate agents and flight crews may need to shift additional bags to the cargo hold to keep boarding moving and maintain safe cabin operations.

 How Airlines Decide Which Bags Get Checked